What are mental models?

 Who the hell even uses mental models?

-Do you even read history?
-The history of science is full of discoveries based on exploiting the power of mental models.
+The history of science and knowledge is full of discoveries based on exploiting the power of mental models.

 The suggestive powers of the two models are quite different.
 The Aristotelian who saw the swinging stone as an object falling would observe the stone’s weight, the height to which it had been raised, and the time it took to come to rest.
-For Galileo’s pendulum model, the prominent factors were different.
+For Galileo’s pendulum model the prominent factors were different.
 Galileo observed the stone’s weight, the radius of the pendulum’s swing, the angular displacement, and the time per swing.
-Galileo discovered laws the Aristotelians could not discover because their model led them to look at different phenomena and ask different questions.
+Galileo discovered laws the Aristotelians couldn’t because their model led them to look at different phenomena and ask different questions.

 So, how does Charlie help me become wise?